MarceloNoguera/backdoor-python/README.md

 _______________________________________________________________________________________________________
 #### Inglish
-Undetectable backdoor for Windows written in Python
+Undetectable backdoor written in Python

 The file listener.py is executed on the attacking machine and in the backdoor file in the victim machine.